-The team is delivering life-changing outcomes for vulnerable residents.
-In 2019/20 we helped 2,000 residents resolve their complex tenancy issues, including helping residents secure in excess of £3Mm paid towards rent arrears.
+The Successful Tenancies team is delivering life-changing outcomes for our residents.
+In 2019/20 we helped 2,000 residents resolve their money and benefit issues, including helping residents secure in excess of £3M paid towards rent arrears.

 To see what benefits you qualify for at this time, use our budgeting tool.

 Owing money can be very stressful, thankfully there is a lot of help available for you to access if you would like to resolve your debt issues.
 In 2018/19 alone, our specialist advisors helped more than 2000 residents deal with their debt and benefit issues, securing more than £2M towards rent payments and £1M in other financial benefits for those they helped.

 Below is a list of some steps you can take yourself to get started on the process of dealing with your debts.
 However, remember that you do not have to tackle it on your own we can refer you to a specialist advisor, or signpost you to an external agency.
 You can also contact your local Citizens Advice Bureau, or call Stepchange for advice over the phone.

 Residents in London can access free, independent and expert support on all kinds of money worries including debt from Debt Free London.

 When in debt the most important thing is to get organised.
 So: